fluffy-mods/DesirePaths/Readme.md

 ![Desire Path](https://i.ibb.co/gF6Sw3t/image.png)

 ![Recommended](https://banners.karel-kroeze.nl/title/Recommended.png)

 If you find that your colonists keep walking through your fields, I recommend using this together with [Path Avoid](https://steamcommunity.com/sharedfiles/filedetails/?id=1180719857), so that you can better steer where your colonists may and may not walk.

+For problematic trade caravans, you may want to use [KV's Trading Spot](https://steamcommunity.com/sharedfiles/filedetails/?id=1180719658).

 That said, if such desire paths form where you don't want them, it's really a sign that you need to change your base design!

 ![Known Issues](https://banners.karel-kroeze.nl/title/Known%20Issues.png)

 None

 ![For Modders](https://banners.karel-kroeze.nl/title/For%20Modders.png)

 By default, any terrain that has the XML tag TakeFootprints' set to true will be 'packable', and given enough traffic, packed dirt paths will appear.
 As of version 0.7.97, the mod reads a DefModExtension on terrain defs.
 This extension has two fields, 'disabled' and 'packedTerrain'.
 These allow you to disable desire paths' behaviour for a specific terrain, or specify which terrain def should be used for the created path.